entro314-labs/Git-Herd/README.md

-# GitHerd 🐑
+# git-herd 🐑

-A decent, not bad, concurrent Git repository management tool written in Go.
-GitHerd allows you to perform bulk `fetch` or `pull` operations across multiple Git repositories in a directory tree.
+A decent, not bad, concurrent Git repository management tool written in Go. git-herd allows you to perform bulk `fetch` or `pull` operations across multiple Git repositories in a directory tree.

 Because I'm lazy and because any given time I have more than 300 git repos locally I needed a fast way to fetch/pull changes in bulk.